SBats/typescript-talk/README.md

 # Some feedback on Typescript in our coders lives

-This is the slideshow for a talk about Typescript we'll be giving with [@enguerran](https://github.com/enguerran).
+This is the slideshow for a talk about Typescript we'll be giving, [@enguerran](https://github.com/enguerran) and [@SBats](https://github.com/SBats/).

 It uses [reveal.js](https://github.com/hakimel/reveal.js) and will be written in french.

 ## Content